brylevkirill/notes/interesting recent papers.md

 ### reinforcement learning - memory

 [Neural Episodic Control](https://arxiv.org/abs/1703.01988) (DeepMind)
+>	"Differentiable memories are used as approximate hash tables, allowing to store and retrieve successful experiences to facilitate rapid learning."
+>
 >	"Our agent uses a semi-tabular representation of the value function: a buffer of past experience containing slowly changing state representations and rapidly updated estimates of the value function."
 >
 >	"Greedy non-parametric tabular-memory agents like MFEC can outperform model-based agents when data are noisy or scarce.